OfficeDev/teams-toolkit/packages/vscode-extension/PRERELEASE.md

 > Note: This changelog only includes the changes for the pre-release versions of Teams Toolkit.
 For the changelog of stable versions, please refer to the [Teams Toolkit Changelog](https://github.com/OfficeDev/TeamsFx/blob/dev/packages/vscode-extension/CHANGELOG.md).

+### June 12, 2024

+#### New Features

+- **Build AI Agent With Assistant API and Python**: Previously we have included the AI Assistant Bot app template to help you get started with building a GPT-like chat bot with AI capabilities using `Teams AI Library`.
+Now we have added a new AI Agent app template to help you build an AI agent with Assistant API and Python.
+This template showcases how to build an intelligent chat bot in Teams capable of helping users accomplish a specific task using natural language right in the Teams conversations, such as solving a math problem.

+#### Bug Fixes

+- Fixed an issue where sometimes you may not able to sroll down in Teams Toolkit CLI. [#11762](https://github.com/OfficeDev/teams-toolkit/pull/11762)
+- Fixed an issue where Teams Toolkit generated Adaptive Cards may contain empty property. [#11759](https://github.com/OfficeDev/teams-toolkit/pull/11759)
+- Fixed an issue where you may need to press enter twice after selecting resource group during provision using Teams Toolkit CLI. [#11724](https://github.com/OfficeDev/teams-toolkit/pull/11724)
+- Fixed an issue to enable shell option in Windows platform to avoid [command injection via args paramters](https://nodejs.org/en/blog/vulnerability/april-2024-security-releases-2#command-injection-via-args-parameter-of-child_processspawn-without-shell-option-enabled-on-windows-cve-2024-27980---high). [#11699](https://github.com/OfficeDev/teams-toolkit/pull/11699)
+- Fixed an issue where provision summary logs are printed twice. [#11658](https://github.com/OfficeDev/teams-toolkit/pull/11658)

 ### April 18, 2024

 #### New Features